PREMEDICATION1

 Hepatitis with tumor involvement of the liverb

-For AST or ALT increases to >10 times ULN, or total bilirubin increases to >3 times ULN
+• For AST or ALT increases up to >10 times ULN, or total bilirubin increases to >3 times ULN

 Modify treatment based on severity